Bunk Gardner: Career

 Gardner joined the Cleveland Philharmonic as a bassoonist in 1950.
 Bunk played on his first record in 1954, playing sax and flute on a record covering popular Western tv show themes, released by Roulette Records.
 He moved to California in 1960 and met Jimmy Carl Black.
 Bunk recorded and toured with Eartha Kitt, Tim Buckley, Little Richard and Van Morrison.
 Gardner joined The Mothers of Invention in November 1966 as a woodwinds player for three years until 1969 and played on four albums: We're Only in It for the Money (1968), Lumpy Gravy (1968), Cruising With Ruben & The Jets (1968), and Uncle Meat (1969); he is also credited on the albums Burnt Weeny Sandwich (1970) and Weasels Ripped My Flesh (1970), which were released after he left the band.

 When he left the group, he and his brother formed Menage A Trois with John Balkin.
 From 2003 to 2009, Gardner was a member of the Los Feliz Woodwind Ensemble with founder Kalman Bloch and Michele Zukovsky.
 He and former Mothers of Invention member Don Preston toured as the duo The Don and Bunk Show from 2001 until at least 2014, playing music by the Mothers of Invention with the intention of wanting fans "to come and hear how Zappa's music was performed by the originals".

 Personal life

 Gardner was born John Leon Guarnera in Cleveland, Ohio to Charles and Thelma Guarnera.
-His father changed the familys surname to "Gardner".
+His father changed the family's surname to "Gardner".
 His older brother, Charles Guarnera (Buzz Gardner) played in a big band.
 Bunk started playing piano at age seven, taking lessons from Elmira Snodgrass for 50 cents a lesson.
 Gardner then learned how to play the sax at age twelve.
 Gardner met his wife Bonnie in 1968 and married in 1977; the couple have two daughters.
 Gardner previously battled Prostate cancer.